 Will there be classes available when I attend Orientation?

 There will be a wide variety of classes available when you attend your Orientation session, even if you attend the last session.
 Every student who attends an Orientation session will leave with a full schedule of at least 12 credits.
 However, it is important to note, you will have a wider selection of courses to choose from in the beginning of June than those who attend later in the month.
 Orientation dates are assigned on a first come, first serve basis, so register for a session as soon as possible!

 What’s the best way to get around campus?

 The EPTA system is free for all students.
-EPTA has convenient schedules, several stops on campus, and reaches many of our nearby counties.
+EPTA has convenient schedules, several stops on campus.
 For schedules and more information feel free to visit this links http://www.shepherd.edu/epta.